 God took the initiative

-And extended His self to man”
+And extended His self to man” ~ Maxine Totoe

 She then went on to explain what she meant – “ to go beyond your comfort zone….”

-It spoke volumes to me.
-I started thinking about different things – For instance, how easy it is for me to relate with and “extend myself” to Maxine, especially since I don’t find anything weird about her. lol.
+Maxine’s words spoke volumes to me.
+I started thinking about different things – For instance, how easy it is for me to relate with and “extend myself” to Maxine, especially since I don’t find anything weird about her.
 I started thinking about my other friends too (all of whom I’m so blessed to have)… The wise ones.
 The quiet ones.
 The talkative ones.
 The ones I can trust to always have something funny to say.
 The ones that would give me the last shirt on their back.
 The easy going ones.
 The upbeat ones.
 The serious ones.
 The ever active ones.
 The ever interesting ones, and so on… Each one of them blessing me in their own way, with their own “package”.
 Everyone with their own different character, and their own unique approach to life.

-And really, thinking about it, what’s weird anyway?
+Thinking about it, what’s weird anyway?
 What seems “weird” or unusual to one person is perfectly normal to someone else.
 Plus, we are all kind of weird in our own way, aren’t we?
 I know I’ve done many things that I consider weird thinking about now.
 And I know I’ll probably look back again and think the same thing about several other things later on.
 With every passing day, we are all growing and discovering ourselves more and more… And we all have certain aspects of our whole person that might be considered a little “weird” by at least some.
 But that’s certainly not all there is to us…

-So please, if you ever have the opportunity to “extend yourself to another”, or to “go out of your comfort zone”, whatever that might mean to you personally – please, let’s do it …with God’s help, Amen!
+So please, if you ever have the opportunity to “extend yourself to another”, or to “go out of your comfort zone”, whatever that might mean to you personally – please, let’s do it with God’s help, Amen!

 Much Love & Blessings,